 Buena Regional (N.J.)
 High School wrestler Andrew Johnson was thrust into the national spotlight in December when the athlete was forced to cut his dreadlocks prior to a match, due to a decision by referee Alan Maloney.

-Now, Maloney, who has since been sidelined as a high school wrestling referee, is claiming that he lost $100,000 and suffered emotional distress as a result of his officiating decision, The Philadelphia Inquirer reported.
+Now, Maloney, who has since been sidelined as a high school wrestling referee, is claiming that he lost $100,000 in damages and suffered emotional distress as a result of his officiating decision, The Philadelphia Inquirer reported.